 Why Do We Worry?

 The first thing you should know is that reality is not what is actually causing you to worry.
 Alternatively, it is your fixed habit of mind that leads you to respond to nearly every situation with anxiety.
 The second thing you need to be aware of is that you have to be able to look rationally at the anxiety response and concede that you are not helping it to improve at all by feeling anxious.
-While this may seem obvious to people who do not suffer from the effects of a GAD, those who do think they are taking care of things that other people are neglecting when they are worried about certain situations.
+While this may seem obvious to people who do not suffer from the effects of a GAD, those who do insist on taking care of things that they believe other people are neglecting when they are worried.
 This is frustrating because if truly anything can trigger worry and anxiety, how can you prevent it from happening?